RoderickQiu/gtwd-CS205-C-CPP/README.md

         - if you have multiple comments, use a simple `;` without space to split
     - `-rc` or `--remove-comment`: remove comment
         - argument is the comment index to remove
-    - `-v` or `--velocity`: play speed
-      - argument is the speed od the output file
-      - argument can be used only in w2f mode

 ### Typical Usage